The Most Reliable Test

 For a child who has CF, the sweat chloride test results will confirm the diagnosis by showing a high chloride level.
 A baby has to sweat enough to do the test.
 Full-term babies usually produce enough sweat by 2 weeks of age.
 The test should be done as soon as possible between 10 days and, at the latest, 4 weeks of age for babies who have had a positive NBS or prenatal genetic test.

 Typically, sweat chloride values do not change from positive to negative or negative to positive, as a person grows older.
+Sweat test results also do not vary when a person has a cold or other brief illness.
+If a sweat test is done correctly, then results that are positive will show a high chloride level.

 To understand what the sweat test results mean, a chloride level of: